awsdocs/amazon-s3-userguide/doc_source/notification-how-to-filtering.md

 --------

-# Configuring notifications with object key name filtering<a name="notification-how-to-filtering"></a>
+# Configuring event notifications using object key name filtering<a name="notification-how-to-filtering"></a>

 You can configure notifications to be filtered by the prefix and suffix of the key name of objects\.
 For example, you can set up a configuration so that you are sent a notification only when image files with a "`.jpg`" file name extension are added to a bucket\.
 Or, you can have a configuration that delivers a notification to an Amazon SNS topic when an object with the prefix "`images/`" is added to the bucket, while having notifications for objects with a "`logs/`" prefix in the same bucket delivered to an AWS Lambda function\.